 The learning outcomes of your programme are aligned with a number of local, national and international standards.
-The UK Quality Code for Higher Education (UKQCHQ, QAA 2024) lays out a series of 'sector-agreed principles', among them that 'the academic standards of awards are consistent with the relevant Qualifications Framework'.
-In Scotland, these comprise the Scottish Credit and Qualifications Framework (SCQF 2019) and The Framework for Qualifications of Higher Education Institutions in Scotland (FQHEIS, QAA 2024).
+The UK Quality Code for Higher Education (UKQCHQ, QAA 2018) lays out a series of formal 'expectations', including that 'the academic standards of courses meet the requirements of the relevant national qualifications framework'.
+In Scotland, these comprise the Scottish Credit and Qualifications Framework (SCQF 2019) and The Framework for Qualifications of Higher Education Institutions in Scotland (FQHEIS, QAA 2018).

-The programme and module learning outcomes have been benchmarked against the SCQF Level Descriptors (SCQF 2019), while the programme as a whole meets the requirements of the Descriptor for a higher education qualification at Level 7 on the FHEQ and SCQF Level 11 on the FQHEIS (QAA 2024).
+In accordance with the SCQF/FQHEIS, the Artist Diploma meets the requirement that a Postgraduate Diploma in Scotland allocate a minimum of 120 credit points, of which at least 100 are at SCQF Level 11.
+The programme and module learning outcomes have been benchmarked against the SCQF Level Descriptors (SCQF 2015), while the programme as a whole meets the requirements of the UKQCHQ Descriptor for a higher education qualification at level 7 on the FHEQ and SCQF level 11 on the FQHEIS: master's degree (QAA 2018).

-In addition to these standards, the programme aims and learning outcomes also take account of:
+In addition to these fundamental standards, the programme aims and learning outcomes also take account of: